ElizaBuff/School_District_Analysis/README.md

 ## Results
 These results explain how the updated data, removing Thomas High School's nineth grade, affected the overall analysis.

 **How is the district summary affected?:** Overall, the percentage of students passing math and reading exames decreased.
+This meant that the district has a passing percentage of 64.9%.
 * Math decreased 0.3%
 * Reading decreased 0.2%
 * Overall Passing decreased 0.1%

 ![U_District_Summary](U_District_Summary.png)

-**How is the school summary affected?:** The only change to the school summary math and reading reports is that Thomas High School 9th grade results now read *"nan"* instea of 83.% in math and 83.7% in reading.
+**How is the school summary affected?:** The only change to the school summary math and reading reports is that Thomas High School 9th grade results now read *"nan"* instead of 83.% in math and 83.7% in reading.

-Math Breakdown by School
+**Math Breakdown by School**

 ![U_Math](U_Math.png)

-Reading Breakdown by School
+**Reading Breakdown by School**

 ![U_Reading](U_Reading.png)